grafana/grafana/docs/sources/alerting/fundamentals/notifications/notification-policies.md

 Each policy consists of a set of label matchers (0 or more) that specify which labels they are or aren't interested in handling.

-For more information on label matching, see [how label matching works][labels-and-label-matchers].
+For more information on label matching, see [how label matching works](ref:labels-and-label-matchers).

 {{% admonition type="note" %}}
 If you haven't configured any label matchers for your notification policy, your notification policy will match _all_ alert instances.
 This may prevent child policies from being evaluated unless you have enabled **Continue matching siblings** on the notification policy.